run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/overview.md

 Governance, is intended to be a source of knowledge and that can train you according to the needs and business model of your institution.

-CITSmart ESP was planned and written in order to clarify the universe of intelligent and effective management of IT services, through the unification of information and demands from the various components of a company making your day-to-day business more practical, intelligent and dynamic.
+CITSmart Platform was planned and written in order to clarify the universe of intelligent and effective management of IT services, through the unification of information and demands from the various components of a company making your day-to-day business more practical, intelligent and dynamic.

-CITSmart ESP solution was developed with focus on meeting the needs of Service Management and Service Desk.
+CITSmart Platform solution was developed with focus on meeting the needs of Service Management and Service Desk.
 It's possible to develop and deploy service management processes based on the main ITIL processes in your organization, supported by Pink Elephant international certification.